How to Rebuild a Dysfunctional Team - Facilitation Guide - The Big Bang Partnership

 And finally…

 If you’ve found some value in this article, and are interested in expanding your creativity, confidence and impact as a facilitator, then please do come and join me inside my free, private Facebook group, Idea Time for Workshop Facilitators.
 We all love facilitation, cheer each other on and share ideas.
 We’d love you to join us.
+You’ll also find it’s worthwhile to take a look at my Reconnect & Reset Facilitator’s Toolkit for Rebuilding a Broken Team here.

 Thank you, and bye for now.
 Jo